Past donations to the Millfield Campus

-Millfield pupils enjoy some of the best cricket opportunities a school in the UK can offer, enabling them to build their game and reach their full potential.
+Millfield students enjoy some of the best cricket opportunities a school in the UK can offer, enabling them to build their game and reach their full potential.

 The Fencing Salle

-The Salle allows us to provide the unique all round support required to create the success that Millfield students enjoy, with over 60 pupils receiving international honours in the sport.
+The Salle allows us to provide the unique all round support required to create the success that Millfield students enjoy, with over 60 students receiving international honours in the sport.

 The Meyer Theatre